phaustin/a301_students_eoas/notebooks/week10/write_geotiffs.md

 This notebook starts with a replay of {ref}`week8:fetch` and extends it by showing how to write the first 5 scenes out as netcdf files that store bands 4,5 and 6 plus the Fmask

-Starting in section [](#sec:week10) we demonstrate how to go through a dataframe a row at a time, fetching the geotiffs with `get_landsat_datasets` and saving them to disk as netcdf files.
+Starting in section {ref}`sec:week10` we demonstrate how to go through a dataframe a row at a time, fetching the geotiffs with `get_landsat_datasets` and saving them to disk as netcdf files.
 We also show how to sort files by date in a list, using a sort key.

-Edit the variables in [](#sec:loop) with your landsat specifics and rerun
+Edit the variables in {ref}`sec:loop` with your landsat specifics and rerun

 At the end of a full run 10 year run, you should have about (depending on coverage) 40 separate season files in your folder.
 If your window is about 230 x 300 pixels each file